 Even with this kind of relationship with NFL, Nike took a risky step during its 30th anniversary in September 2018: the company launched a “Just Do It” ad campaign featuring Kaepernick.
 At this time, Kaepernick had opted out of his contract before the 49ers supposedly remove him.

-Kaepernick hadn’t played since leaving 49ers and everyone assumed it was the end for his career until a company as big as Nike took him as an endorser.
+Kaepernick hadn’t played since leaving the 49ers and everyone assumed it was the end for his career until a company as big as Nike took him as an endorser.
 After all, there could be no other person best to give meaning to Nike’s famous “Just Do It” slogan than Kaepernick.

 A few days after the reveal of the ad campaign, Nike shares fell amid backlash over the campaign.
 Those who supported the ad, however, proved to be much stronger.
 Just a week after the decline, after the ad went viral and reached the proper target audience, Nike stocks reached an all-time high.

-“The Kaepernick [resonated] with the company’s core customer base, such as millennial and Generation Z men, in a way that is authentic, culturally relevant, experiential and emotionally engaging,” Wedbush Analyst Christopher Svezia said as quoted by CBS News.
+“The Kaepernick [resonated] with the company’s core customer base, such as millennial and Generation Z men, in a way that is authentic, culturally relevant, experiential and emotionally engaging,” Wedbush analyst Christopher Svezia said as quoted by CBS News.

 The company’s online sales also soared 31 percent from Sept.
 2 to Sept 4.
 The jump almost doubled Nike’s sales during the same period in 2017.
 Nike also accumulated about 170,000 Instagram followers because of the campaign.